 Edwin Anderson, the first Mount Royal student to be killed in action during the Second World War, was born in 1920 and attended Mount Royal in 1940, when he was elected president of the High School class.
 The Chinook Yearbook called him “a modest and shy student” and remarked he was “a loyal enthusiast of the air force after the Christmas Exams.”
 Upon leaving Mount Royal, Anderson enlisted as a Pilot Officer in the 102 Squadron, Royal Canadian Air Force and was killed on Sept.
 1, 1941.
-Pilot Officer Anderson is buried in Schaffen Communal Cemetery in Diest, Belgium.
+Anderson went missing piloting a Whitley bomber, which was later found to have been shot down over Molenbeersel, Limburg, Belgium.
+Pilot Officer Anderson is buried in Schaffen Communal Cemetery in Diest, Belgium,

 Pilot Officer Douglas Spencer Aitken

 Spencer Aitken came to Calgary from Lethbridge to attend Mount Royal College in 1937/38, joining the hockey and rugby teams as well as serving as art editor of the 1937/38 Chinook Yearbook.
 The yearbook congratulated him on being “outstanding in College sports”, and noted that Aitken made many friends at Mount Royal.
 Always wanting to be a pilot, Aitken joined Unit 403 Squadron of the Royal Canadian Air Force.
 He was killed on March 8, 1942 when his Spitfire plane went missing over enemy territory.
 He is buried in the Runnymede Memorial Cemetery in the United Kingdom.